Articles

 What is a blended portfolio?

 Put simply, a blended portfolio is a portfolio comprising of a mix of carefully constructed assets, which complement each other with the aim of producing the optimal outcome for the investor.
-Modern portfolio theory is the common basis on which investment portfolios are constructed for both private individuals and large institutions.
+Both private individuals and large institutions utilise modern portfolio theory in constructing investment portfolios.
 One of the essential elements of modern portfolio theory is the need to hold a portfolio of investments which blend together to achieve the results you are looking for.

 What are the principles of modern portfolio theory?